vercel/next.js/.github/pull_request_template.md

 ### Improving Documentation

-- Read the [Docs Contribution Guide](https://nextjs.org/docs/community/contribution-guide) to ensure your contribution follows the docs guidelines.
+- Read the Docs Contribution Guide to ensure your contribution follows the docs guidelines: https://nextjs.org/docs/community/contribution-guide

 ### Adding or Updating Examples